victorcarre6/llm-memorization/README.md

 It is highly advised to build your own database in order to have prompts generated in a single language only.

 - To avoid syncing conversations, they can be hidden in `~/.lmstudio/conversations/unsync`.

+### Keyword and context extraction

+- The script applies a multiplier factor (default 2) to the requested number of extracted keywords to obtain more raw keywords, then filters irrelevant ones to ensure a sufficient, high-quality final set.
+This multiplier is configurable in `config.json` under `keyword_multiplier`.

+- A similarity threshold is used to fine-tune the selection the most relevant contexts.
+You can change its value  in `config.json` under the key `similarity_threshold` (0.2 by default).
+Based on my testing, values above 0.35 tend to exclude relevant contexts and are therefore not recommended.

 ### Summarizing Model